db-NeverRmore/CostManagement/README.md

- 4. Step 4 - use wine to run your project
+ 4. Step 4 - Use wine to run your project

    ```bash
    wine path/to/your/CostManagement.exe